How To Avoid Back Pain When Gardening (5 Tips From A Doctor)

 As a Doctor and Pain Specialist, I’ve discovered that – although gardening is a form of meditation – the constant bending over can strain your back and cause a great deal of relentless pain…

-In this article, I’ll show you 5 simple tips on avoiding back pain when gardening so that you can keep enjoying your hobby without worrying about physical discomfort (It’s super simple!)
+In this article, I’ll share 5 simple tips for avoiding back pain when gardening so that you can continue enjoying your hobby without worrying about physical discomfort.
+(It’s super simple!)

-So, keep reading to learn why gardening can lead to back pain and how you can conquer it – let’s get started!
+So, keep reading to learn why gardening restores dexterity and strength {1} but may also lead to back pain and how you can conquer it – let’s get started!

 Key Takeaways